 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Public Storage reported total carbon emissions of approximately 139,809,000 kg CO2e, comprising 32,399,000 kg CO2e from Scope 1 and 107,409,000 kg CO2e from Scope 2 emissions.
-The company also disclosed Scope 3 emissions, which included significant contributions from capital goods (181,760,000 kg CO2e) and purchased goods and services (44,827,000 kg CO2e).
-Public Storage has set ambitious climate commitments, aiming for a net zero pathway by 2030 for both Scope 1 and Scope 2 emissions.
-They have established a near-term target of a 12% reduction in emissions by the end of 2025, using 2022 as the baseline.
-Additionally, the company aims for a 45% reduction in utility-based emissions (kg CO2e/ft²) by 2032, also based on a 2022 baseline.
-In previous years, Public Storage achieved a 5% reduction in CO2 emissions in 2021 compared to 2020, and a 2% reduction in both Scope 1 and Scope 2 emissions in 2020 relative to 2019.
-These initiatives reflect the company's commitment to sustainability and reducing its carbon footprint in the storage industry.
+The company also disclosed significant Scope 3 emissions, including 181,760,000 kg CO2e from capital goods and 44,827,000 kg CO2e from purchased goods and services.
+Public Storage has set ambitious climate commitments, aiming for a 12% reduction in both Scope 1 and Scope 2 emissions by the end of 2025, using 2022 as a baseline.
+Additionally, the company is working towards a net-zero pathway for both Scope 1 and Scope 2 emissions by 2030.
+They have also established a long-term target to achieve a 45% reduction in utility-based emissions, calculated on an intensity basis (kg CO2e/sq. ft.), by 2032, based on a 2022 baseline.
+In previous years, Public Storage achieved a 5% reduction in CO2 emissions in 2021 compared to 2020, demonstrating a commitment to continuous improvement in their sustainability efforts.
+The company’s emissions data is independently reported and does not cascade from any parent organization.

 Access structured emissions data, company-specific emission factors, and source documents